risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-s3.md

 ```

 :::info
-For CSV data, you must specify what the delimiter is with the `DELIMITED BY` clause.
+For CSV data, specify the delimiter in the `DELIMITED BY` clause.
 :::

 import rr from '@theme/RailroadDiagram'